Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 # Kubernetes Secret Rotation Strategies

-Secret rotation provide us to automate the process of reflecting secret change to your applications.
-However, we need to additional technique to reflect the change to your pod on kubernetes.
+Secret rotation provides us a way to automate the process of reflecting secret change to your applications.
+However, we need to an additional technique to reflect the change to your pod on kubernetes.
-This topic provide an overview and how to implement three strategies.
+This topic provide an overview and three strategies to implement.

 # Key Vault Flex Volume with Restarting

-[Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) provide us an integration Azure Key Vault with Kubernetes.
+[Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) provides us an integration Azure Key Vault with Kubernetes.
 Secrets, keys, and certificates in a key management system become a volume accessible to pods.
 However, once it is mounted, the secret will not reflect the change of Key Vault.
 Once KeyVautl Change happnes, we need to restart the pod.

 ![](images/flexVolume.png =950x500)